4rthurCyber08/SSHAutomate/__DevOPS-CrashCourse.md

 ---
 &nbsp;

-### Task 03: Create an Ansible script to add loopback addresses to Cisco Devices.
+### Task: Create an Ansible script to add loopback addresses to Cisco Devices.
 *What if they have different credentials?*

 ~~~